City Project No. 16007

 A Feasibility Report was completed in 2016 by the BCWMC to analyze and advise on the most cost effective project to repair erosion and improve water quality in Plymouth Creek from Plymouth Creek Park to Annapolis Lane and to begin the process of meeting State mandates associated with current and future TMDLs.
 The project is expected to include restoration of a vegetative buffer in appropriate areas, root wads, stone toe protection, rip rap, and tree removals.

-Development of the Feasibility Report for the Plymouth Creek Stream Restoration Project included staff from the Parks and Recreation Department as there may be impacts to park users.
-Development of plans and specifications will also include staff from the Parks and Recreation Department.
+Development of the Feasibility Report and plans and specifications for the Plymouth Creek Stream Restoration Project included staff from the Parks and Recreation Department as there may be impacts to park users.

 Project Map (PDF)